 The churn analysis can be performed for a POS payment platform using their existing merchant datasets to forecast the probability of churn for merchants who are still actively using the POS platform.
 The objective of the project is to predict the churn before it happens and prevent the merchants from churning.

 We investigated the merchant dataset provided by an Indian POS Platform as part of churn analysis project.
-Some 14000 merchants with around 40 attributes each and 4 million transactions are analysed.
-We extensively used random decision forests and regression procedure to analyze churn and determine the LTV of the merchants.
+Some 14000 merchants with around 40 attributes each and 4 million transactions are analyzed.
+We extensively used random decision forests and regression procedures to analyze churn and determine the LTV of the merchants.

 Activity Churn: Activity Churn is defined as no transactions for a particular merchant for a period of 30 days or more.
 Find the set of attributes in the data that are strong indicators of Activity Churn for a particular merchant.
 Deliverable will be a report on the set of attributes and proof points in the form of a report validating the conclusion.

 For each merchant, the raw transactional data are aggregated using various statistical methods and time series analysis.
-We extracted around 50 features from attributes such as total amount, transaction status, merchant time lines, hibernation periods etc. The primary reason for doing are as follows: 1) Raw merchant transactional data cannot be used as is.
+We extracted around 50 features from attributes such as total amount, transaction status, merchant timelines, hibernation periods, etc. The primary reasons for doing this are as follows: 1) Raw merchant transactional data cannot be used as is.
 2) Simplification of models to make them easier to interpret.
 3) Shorter training times leading to more experiments.
-4) Enhance generalisation by reducing overfitting.
+4) Enhance generalization by reducing overfitting.